CuckooDuo/CuckooDuo/cpu/README.md

 ## Datasets

-Datasets used in RDMA experiments can be find or downloaded as described in `workload/`.
+Datasets used in CPU experiments can be find or downloaded as described in `workload/`.
 After downloading, modify the corresponding configuration in `main.cpp` line 17.

 ## How to run